ImageAnalysis-RockefellerUniversity/ImageAnalysis-RockefellerUniversity.github.io/Huygens_workshop_2024.md

 &emsp;Presenters:&ensp;&nbsp;Vincent Schoonderwoert and Nicolaas van der Woort (Netherlands)
 &emsp;Attendees:&emsp;approx. 40 Rockefeller and local reserachers from various labs

-Organized by the BIRC team, this was a 1-day workshop on the practical use of Huygens software, including introduction to the new Quality Control module.
+Organized by the BIRC team, this was a 1-day workshop on the practical use of Huygens software, including introduction of the new Quality Control module.

 Following topics were discussed:
 - [Image Deconvolution and Restoration](https://svi.nl/Deconvolution)